MichielfromNL/ESP8266IRFancontroller/README.md

 ## Some details about the code & project.

+### photo resistor
+On the PCB you probably notice a photoresistor that was not in the schenatics.
+The photoresistor is serially wired to a 10K resistor (betwen gnd and vcc) and connected to A0.
+This is because I wanted to  find out if I can detect if the light is (already) on or off, but that does not work.
+The daylight interferes way to much.

+### IR commands
 It took some time to figure out the IR command codes.
 The FAN unit appears to be from Westinghouse, but there are quite a few variants.
 The basic protocol is "Symphony" ,  but the sequences are a bit different from the usual: a standard single sequence for a command.